GClunies/reflekt/README.md

 ![reflekt-architecture](/docs/reflekt-arch-flow.jpg)

-Reflekt's dbt package templater is powered by its ability to define tracking plans as `code`, making them an *extensible artifact*, similar to how many tools use dbt's `manifest.json` to power their functionality.
+Reflekt's dbt package templater is powered by its ability to define tracking plans as `code`, making them an extensible artifact, similar to how tools leverage dbt's `manifest.json`.

 **!!!
 DEMO VIDEO GOES HERE !!!**

 By defining tracking plans as code, they can be developed and managed using software engineer principles (version control, development branches, pull requests, reviews, and CI/CD).
-This is particularly useful for [Segment Protocols](https://segment.com/docs/protocols/) users who lack this functionality.
-With Reflekt, you can:
+This is particularly useful for Segment Protocols users - see the docs on using [using Reflekt + Segment Protocols](#reflekt--segment-protocols) for details.
-- Pull a tracking plan from your Analytics Governance tool, converting it to code.
-- Push changes to tracking plan code back to your Analytics Governance Tool, Reflekt handles the conversion.
-- Create a new tracking plan defined as code.
-- Test tracking plan code for naming conventions and required metadata.
-All defined by rules in your `reflekt_project.yml`.

 ## Getting Started
 - [Docs](docs/DOCUMENTATION.md/#reflekt-docs)